miklevin/MikeLev.in/_posts/2024-10-26-accumulated-chunks-to-real-time-yields.md

 ## Analyzing Functions for Streaming and DOM Fragmentation Changes

+> Before diving into code changes, let's pause and analyze.
+Carefully mapping out affected functions and potential consequences prevents the allure of quick fixes from leading us into a debugging quagmire.
+Thoughtful planning now saves us from the rabbit hole later.

 **Me**: Alright, that worked!
 Now do an analysis of my code on exactly what functions get effected next.
 We are on the verge of you compelling me to complexify and send me on a day of demoralizing bug-crushing.
 Instead of that